venkateshnalla94/Groupe-Dynamite/README.md

 #Groupe Dynamite interview test<br >

-1-Write a function that sum's a list of integers index.html for the solution of first problem, <br >
+1-Write a function that sum's a list of integers <br >
+ index.html for the solution of first problem, <br >

 2-Write a function that will update the